KarlHarnois/transaction-service/docs/table-design.md

 | exp_328SD822az89 | 2020-12      | txn_1XA2929112q8 | { ... }      |

 ### GSI 2
-This index is for relationships between entities.
+This index is for relationships between entities, usually between a transaction and something else.
 Match the sort key id prefix to filter the entity type.
 Here are the access patterns:
 - Get expense for a transaction
 - Get Accweb transaction for a transaction